 I started playing tennis three years ago and have fallen in love with the sport.
-Originally I was forced to play by my wife, who needed someone to practice with, and my son who is a competitive junior player.
+Originally I was forced to play by my wife, there who needed someone to practice with, sales and my son who is a competitive junior player.
 But now when I’m not on the road speaking I’m practicing to become the first 40+ male to win the U.S Open. : )

 In my pursuit of greatness I’ve taken a few lessons and when playing I try to implement what I’ve learned.
 I tell myself: